 We’ve always been agile

 This is a blog about dichotomy between project management and “agile working”.
 It is almost twenty years ago now since a number of thought leaders wrote the Agile Manifesto.
 We thought and we think it was and still is an answer to the digital disruption that is coming over us.
-It’tain’talways interesting to see how easily we make associations between phenomena that have no causality.
+It’s always interesting to see how easily we make associations between phenomena that have no causality.
 When “agile working”, or what bears that name, was past the stage of a hype, it became a fact, no one can get around it anymore.
 The first time I heard about it was at a book festival.
 With astonishment, I heard an arrogant speaker say that project managers were going to lose their jobs.
 As a self-fulfilling prophecy, that indeed happened in the years to follow, within software development.

 But software developments are still failing.
-A philosopher once said: “People don’twaswrite books about the hammer.
+A philosopher once said: “People don’twrite books about the hammer.
 Because a hammer always works.
-People write books about things that don’twaswork.”
+People write books about things that don’twork.”
 If we then look at both project management and agile, the observation that a lot of books have been written about them may lead us to conclude that both apparently do not work well.
 When you look at the number of methods or frameworks, agile is the crowning glory.
 The number of agile frameworks can no longer be counted.
 This leads me to suspect that we are very busy deceiving ourselves.

 During the hype stage of the agile development some, and some still do, created this false dichotomy between project management and agile working.
 The project management world fought the threat that agile posed to its own existence.
 Both worlds stopped talking to each other.
 By the way, the self-righteousness of many agile opinion leaders also made it unattractive to spend time on this at all.
 Many of them have a very rigid mind, something that contradicts the agile mindset.